Table of contents

 That’s pretty much it.
 Now you know what causes carpet beetles.
 That means you are ready to eliminate them.

 Making new cleaning habits, managing stained fabrics properly and careful storage of animal-based products will give you an advantage over carpet beetles.
-Also keep your home lighted.
+Also, keep your home lighted.

 The key is to act smartly against these pests.
 They do spread quickly and unnoticeably but I am positive your time and efforts will seal the deal for you.
-More like seal your doors for carpet beetles.
+More like sealing your doors for carpet beetles.